-(i) NBFCs should take into account all market related off-balance sheet items (OTC derivatives and Securities Financing Transactions such as repo / reverse repo/ CBLO etc.) while calculating the risk weighted off-balance sheet credit exposures.
+i.
+NBFCs should take into account all market related off-balance sheet items (OTC derivatives and Securities Financing Transactions such as repo /

-(ii) The credit risk on market related off-balance sheet items is the cost to an NBFC of replacing the cash flow specified by the contract in the event of counterparty default.
-This would depend, among other things, upon the maturity of the contract and on the volatility of rates underlying the type of instrument.

-(iii) Market related off-balance sheet items would include :

-(a) interest rate contracts - including single currency interest rate swaps, basis swaps, forward rate agreements, and interest rate futures;

-- (b) foreign exchange contracts, including contracts involving gold, includes cross currency swaps (including cross currency interest rate swaps), forward foreign exchange contracts, currency futures, currency options; - (c) Credit Default Swaps; and - (d) any other market related contracts specifically allowed by the Reserve Bank which give rise to credit risk. - (iv) Exemption from capital requirements is permitted for - - (a) foreign exchange (except gold) contracts which have an original maturity of 14 calendar days or less; and - (b) instruments traded on futures and options exchanges which are subject to daily mark-to-market and margin payments.
+- reverse repo/ CBLO etc.) while calculating the risk weighted off-balance sheet credit exposures. - ii.
+The credit risk on market related off-balance sheet items is the cost to an NBFC of replacing the cash flow specified by the contract in the event of counterparty default.
+This would depend, among other things, upon the maturity of the contract and on the volatility of rates underlying the type of instrument. - iii.
+Market related off-balance sheet items would include: - (a) interest rate contracts including single currency interest rate swaps, basis swaps, forward rate agreements, and interest rate futures; - (b) foreign exchange contracts, including contracts involving gold, includes cross currency swaps (including cross currency interest rate swaps), forward foreign exchange contracts, currency futures, currency options; - (c) Credit Default Swaps; and - (d) any other market related contracts specifically allowed by the Reserve Bank which give rise to credit risk. - iv.
+Exemption from capital requirements is permitted for - - (a) foreign exchange (except gold) contracts which have an original maturity of 14 calendar days or less; and - (b) instruments traded on futures and options exchanges which are subject to daily mark-to-market and margin payments. - v.
+The exposures to Central Counter Parties (CCPs), on account of derivatives trading and securities financing transactions (e.g. Collateralized Borrowing and Lending Obligations CBLOs, Repos) outstanding against them will be assigned zero exposure value for counterparty credit risk, as it is presumed that the CCPs' exposures to their counterparties are fully collateralized on a daily basis, thereby providing protection for the CCP's credit risk exposures. - vi.
+A CCF of 100 per cent will be applied to the corporate securities posted as collaterals with CCPs and the resultant off-balance sheet exposure will be assigned risk weights appropriate to the nature of the CCPs.
+In the case of Clearing Corporation of India Limited (CCIL), the risk weight will be 20 per cent and for other CCPs, risk weight will be 50 percent.

-26Inserted vide Notification No.DNBS(PD).248 / CGM(US)-2012 dated August 1, 2012

-(v) The exposures to Central Counter Parties (CCPs), on account of derivatives trading and securities financing transactions (e.g. Collateralised Borrowing and Lending Obligations - CBLOs, Repos) outstanding against them will be assigned zero exposure value for counterparty credit risk, as it is presumed that the CCPs' exposures to their counterparties are fully collateralised on a daily basis, thereby providing protection for the CCP's credit risk exposures.

-(vi) A CCF of 100 per cent will be applied to the corporate securities posted as collaterals with CCPs and the resultant off-balance sheet exposure will be assigned risk weights appropriate to the nature of the CCPs.
-In the case of Clearing Corporation of India Limited (CCIL), the risk weight will be 20 per cent and for other CCPs, risk weight will be 50 per cent.

 vii.
-The total credit exposure to a counterparty in respect of derivative transactions should be calculated according to the current exposure method as explained below:
+The total credit exposure to a counter party in respect of derivative transactions should be calculated according to the current exposure method as explained below: